Active Scene Understanding via Online Semantic Reconstruction: Results and Evaluation

 \subsection{System and implementation}

 \paragraph{Simulation setup} The simulation is conducted by using the Gazebo simulator~\cite{gazebo}.
 We adopt a differential drive ground robot equipped with a virtual RGB-D camera simulating the Kinect v1 sensor.
-We assume the sensor has a depth range of $[0.5, 4.5]$m with $0.03$m noise.
+We assume the sensor has a depth range of $[0.5, 4.5]$m with Gaussian noise, which $\mu = 0$ and $\sigma = 0.03$.
 The camera is mounted on top of the robot and has one DoF of azimuth rotation.
-To make the simulation more realistic, the ground robot will obtain a noisy pose estimation from the simulator.
-The simulation runs on a computer with Intel I7-5930K CPU (3.5GHZ *12), 32GB RAM, and an NVIDIA GeForce GTX 1080 Graphics card.
+In order to achieve a realistic simulation, the ground robot will obtain a noisy pose estimation from the simulator.
+The simulation runs on a computer with an Intel I7-5930K CPU (3.5GHZ *12), 32GB RAM, and an NVIDIA GeForce GTX 1080 Graphics card.

 \paragraph{Dataset} Our benchmark dataset is built upon the virtual scene dataset SUNCG.
 SUNCG contains 40K human-modeled 3D indoor scenes with visually realistic geometry and texture.
 It encompasses indoor rooms ranging from single-room studios to multi-floor houses.
 We select 180 scenes which are suitable for navigation and exploration task.
-These scenes have averagely $4.5$ rooms and the average total area is $45$m$^2$.
+These scenes have on average $4.5$ rooms and the average room area is $45$m$^2$.
 Different interiors including offices, bedrooms, sitting rooms, kitchens, etc. are involved in our dataset to guarantee the test variety.
 The dataset also provides ground truth object segmentation and labeling for the scenes.

 \paragraph{Parameters and details} The 3D occupancy grid $T$ is constructed with a resolution of $0.05$m.
 The resolution of viewing score field is $0.4$m.
 In our experiments, the upper limit of linear and angular speed of the robot is $0.3$m/s and $40^\circ$ per second, respectively.
 The coefficient ratio $\alpha$ is set to $1.0$ and $\beta$ is set to $0.3$.